List of Billboard Hot 100 number ones of 2023

-This is a list of the songs that placed number one in the United States during 2023.
-The Billboard Hot 100 is a chart that ranks the best-performing songs in the US.
+The Billboard Hot 100 is a chart that ranks the best-performing songs in the United States.
 Its data is compiled by Luminate Data and published by American music magazine Billboard.
 The chart is based on each song's weekly physical and digital sales collectively, the amount of airplay impressions it receives on American radio stations, and its audio and video streams on online digital music platforms.